A couple of days ago, I was reading Proverbs 20—slowly and intentionally. When I got to verse 5, it had me in a chokehold:

 For the word of God is alive and active.
 Sharper than any double-edged sword, it penetrates even to dividing soul and spirit, joints and marrow; it judges the thoughts and attitudes of the heart.

-In your dating life—and every connection you let into your heart—let God’s Word come alive in you.
+In your dating life—and in every connection you allow into your heart—let God’s Word be alive and active within you.
 He made us and knows every corner of our hearts.
 Where our understanding ends, His never does.
 People see only the surface, but God sees the hidden.
-Lean into Him.
-Ask for His discernment—He delights in revealing what your eyes and heart cannot yet perceive.
+Lean into Him and seek His discernment, for He delights in revealing what your eyes and heart cannot yet perceive.

 The other day, I was on my way to meet someone, and I prayed beforehand.
 I rebuked every form of spiritual interference, asking that nothing cloud or distort the truth of who this person really was.
 I prayed that the Lord would cover our encounter in light—and that this light would act as a weapon, exposing any darkness hidden within them, if there was any at all.

-And God showed me what I needed to see.
-And, as the good Father that He is, He also showed me why I was looking for compromise in my heart—because I wanted the story to be different.
-That’s how a lot of us are.
-We want the person to be who we imagined.
-We want the outcome we prayed for—even when God is gently saying, Not this one.
+God showed me what I needed to see.
+And, as the good Father that He is, He also revealed why I had been looking for compromise in my heart—because I wanted the story to be different.
+That’s how many of us are: we want the person to match our imagination, the outcome to match our prayers—even when God is gently saying, not this one.

 He revealed how easily we make excuses for people, how quickly we cling to tiny bits of good while ignoring the overwhelming signs that something is off.
 There are people worth giving a chance, and there are those worth fleeing from.
 Discernment is the difference.
 Laboring to know the Holy Spirit is not a chore—it is deliverance.
 Sitting at the feet of Jesus, in stillness and in honesty, is what ensures you see correctly.